segundara-visma/bike-api/README.md

 ## Introduction[![](./src/assets/images/pin.jpg)](#introduction)

 This personal project is just a simple backend service for Helsinki Bike usage.
-It made use of apollo server express with graphql to build a GraphQL API, mysql as the database and sequelize as the ORM to communicate with the database.
+It made use of apollo server express with graphql to build a GraphQL API, mysql as the database and sequelize as the ORM to communicate with the database and Jest for testing.

 ---